Laissez les bons temps rouler!

 It you’re thinking “paella,” you’re not far off track, because jambalaya had its origins in rice-based dishes in the Mediterranean countries of Spain and France, and it’s often thought of as New Orleans’ own version of paella with evolutionary influences from French, Spanish, Caribbean and African cuisines.

 It’s party food — humble, fun and filling — and is endlessly adaptable to what you have on hand or would like to include.

-Did someone say “adaptable”?
+Did someone say “adaptable” ?
 That’s music to my ears.
 You don’t have to ask me twice to tweak something.
 Tweaking is my middle name!
 (No, not twerking…get your mind out of the gutter in the French Quarter.)
-So when Zatarain’s, the premiere New Orleans-based food brand, asked Sunday Supper tastemakers to put their own spin on jambalaya, I was ALL IN!

-I grabbed the reduced sodium version (25% less sodium than the original), and thinking of how much I like fruit with my rice dishes, I decided to do a quasi-Hawaiian spin on it with pineapple and other tropical fruit.
-The seasoned rice mix allows you to get dinner on the table in about 30 minutes, so even those of us living outside of Louisiana can feel a part of the party on Tuesday.
+I decided to do a quasi-Hawaiian spin on my jambalaya by fruiting it up with pineapple and mango, and I used a handy jambalaya rice mix to help me get dinner on the table in about 30 minutes.
+Even those of us living outside of Louisiana can feel a part of the party on Tuesday.

 Laissez les bons temps rouler!
 The party starts here!

 Today our Sunday Supper tastemakers are celebrating Mardi Gras, or Fat Tuesday.
 Join us!